Ontario Graduate Scholarship (OGS) Program

 The Ontario Graduate Scholarship (OGS) Program recognizes academic excellence in graduate studies at the master's and doctoral levels in all disciplines of academic study.
 The program is jointly supported by funds provided by the Ministry of Advanced Education and Skills Development ('ministry') and funds provided by the University of Guelph.
 The ministry contributes two-thirds of the value of the award and the university provides one-third.

-Important: Students must apply for OGS at the institution where they are/or plan to be registered in a master’s or doctoral program in 2017-18.
-The OGS is not transferrable; it must be held at the institution in which it was awarded.
+Important: Students must apply for OGS at the institution where they are/or plan to be registered in a master’s or doctoral program in 2018-19.
+The OGS is not transferrable; it must be held at the institution at which it was awarded.

-- 4 OGS will be awarded to international students who are studying in Ontario under a temporary resident visa
+- TBD OGS will be awarded to international students who are studying in Ontario under a temporary resident visa

 The OGS is valued at $15,000 for one year.
 A recipient will be awarded $5,000 per semester for up to three semesters.

 The deadline to apply for 2018-19 OGS funding at Guelph is January 31, 2018.
 The specific application process for 2018-19 is currently being finalized; please check back here after September 30, 2017 for updated information.